Virginia’s GOP anti-gay nightmare might finally be coming to an end thanks to some clever campaigning

 Since 2015, the GOP has controlled both Virginia’s Senate and House of Delegates, but since 2017, the blue wave has pushed the entire state more toward the left.
 “We don’t live in 1980 anymore, and it’s time for us to get past this and not discriminate against a community when most people don’t have a problem with this community,” one Republican delegate told the Washington Post.
 But ever since the Supreme Court threw out a challenge to the state’s legislative map last month, upholding a redistricting map that could boosts the Democrats’ chance at retaking the House, Parrish says Equality Virginia is ready to do whatever it takes to unseat Cox.

 “If you’re evaluating your legislators on the totality of their record, you have to look at the record as opposed to just rhetoric,” Roem says.
 “It’s one thing to say nice things in your district.
-It’s one thing to actually get it done.”
+It’s another thing to actually get it done.”

 The GOP currently holds a a two-seat majority in both bodies of the assembly.
 In the newly redrawn legislative map that was approved by a federal court in February, Democrats hold an edge to retake control in several Republican-held districts, including Cox’s, which lies just below Richmond in the center part of the state.
 According to projections based on census data and past voting patterns from the 2012 presidential election, the 66th District is expected to swing a full 32 points toward Democratic control, tilting the new district lines slightly in favor of Democrats.

-Note: Correction: An earlier version of this article misidentified the equality legislation Rep. Danica Roem co-sponsored.